Franciscus van den Enden

 Franciscus van den Enden, in later life also known as 'Affinius' (Latinized form of 'Van den Enden') (c.
-5 February 1602 – 27 November 1674) was a Flemish Jesuit, Neo-Latin poet, physician, art dealer, philosopher, and plotter against Louis XIV of France.
-Born in Antwerp, where he had a career as a Jesuit and an art dealer, he moved later to the Dutch Republic where he became part of a group of radical thinkers sometimes referred to as the Amsterdam Circle who challenged prevailing views on politics and religion.
+5 February 1602 – 27 November 1674) was a Flemish former Jesuit, Neo-Latin poet, physician, art dealer, philosopher, and plotter against Louis XIV of France.
+Born in Antwerp, where he had a truncated career as a Jesuit and an art dealer, he moved later to the Dutch Republic where he became part of a group of radical thinkers sometimes referred to as the Amsterdam Circle, who challenged prevailing views on politics and religion.
+He held strong ideas about education, and viewed theater as an important teaching tool.
 He was a Utopian planning to set up an ideal society in the Dutch colonies in America and a proponent of democracy in the administration of states.
-He is mainly known as a teacher of Baruch Spinoza (1632–1677), whose philosophical ideas he may have influenced.
+He is best known as the Latin teacher of Spinoza (1632–1677), with whom Spinoza boarded for a period.
+Scholars have examined Van den Enden's philosophical ideas and those of Spinoza to assess whether he influenced his pupil, Spinoza biographer Steven Nadler suggests this is not the case.
+Spinoza biographer Jonathan I. Israel argues that Van den Enden preceded Spinoza in writing radical philosophical texts with a combination of democratic republicanism, rejection of religious authority, and advocacy for basic equality, building on the influence of Pieter de la Court, but only after Spinoza left Amsterdam.
+Van den Enden was implicated in a plot against Louis XIV and executed by hanging.